-At present, the dominant material for 3D printing is plastic, but innovators are using coffee, beer, and even hemp!
+At present, the dominant material for 3D printing is plastic.
+However, innovators are now using coffee, beer, and even hemp!

 Hemp – An Unconventional 3D Printing Material

-It is no secret that our environment is taking a beating.
-Some suggest that it is already too late to try and prevent climate catastrophe, but we owe it to future generations to try!
 Several companies are exploring the possibility of using recycled material for 3D printing.
-The market for plastic filaments is extremely competitive, so it is necessary to find alternatives to stand out.
+The market for plastic filaments is hugely competitive, so it is necessary to find alternatives to stand out.

 3D Fuel was one of the first companies to create a hemp-based 3D printing filament.
-Its special ‘Entwined’ filament is made from American grown hemp.
-You can clearly see the natural brown color which contains no dye.
+Its unique ‘Entwined’ filament is made from American grown hemp.
+You can see the natural brown color, which contains no dye.
 It also has a significant amount of visible bio-fill; you don’t get that with standard PLA.

 Recently, 3D Fuel reduced hemp’s particle size but increased the percentage in its filament.
 As a result, you can use Entwined in a far greater variety of printers.
 For the record, the material prints well at temperatures of between 356- and 410-degrees Fahrenheit.
-The brand recommends a starting point of around 20 degrees Fahrenheit lower than what you would usually use when printing with PLA.
+The brand recommends a starting point of around 20 degrees Fahrenheit lower than typical temperatures utilized in printing with PLA.

 3D Printer Hemp Filament in Action

-However, there are still plenty of mistakes made with bad 3D prints part and parcel of the process.
+However, mistakes are common when using 3D printing.
 When this happens using plastics, you end up wasting a lot of material.
-Recyclable materials such as PLA and hemp are being championed as viable alternatives.
-Hemp, in particular, could be a Godsend to the industry because it doesn’t need pesticides, grows quickly, and is a durable crop.
+As a result, people are championing recyclable materials such as PLA and hemp as viable alternatives.
+Hemp, in particular, could be a godsend to the industry due to its relatively short growth cycle.

 PLA is also biodegradable, so when you combine it with hemp, you open up a world of possibilities.
 Making hemp filament isn’t that difficult once you become familiar with the process.
-Typically, you use PLA as a polymer base and grind up the hemp fibers into particles, which are mixed into the PLA.
+Typically, you use PLA as a polymer base and grind up the hemp fibers into particles and mix them into the PLA.
 The legality of hemp filaments depends on where you live.
 In France, for example, hemp filaments must have 0.2% THC or less.

 As for using 3D printer hemp filament, the printing properties closely resemble those associated with PLA.
 It is odorless, which makes it ideal for use indoors in smaller spaces.
 As hemp filament is ‘low-warp,’ it means you don’t need a heated bed when printing.
 However, if you use one, the best heat setting is 104 degrees.
 The combination of biodegradable attributes and ease of use make hemp filament a good choice for daily prototyping.